"A", "B", "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 Inductor

-ALLIGATOR CLIP.
+Alligator Clip.
+A metal clip with jaws.
 See Types of Alligator Clips

-ALLOYED JUNCTION.
+Alloyed Junction.
 A junction formed by re-crystallization of a molten region of P-type material on an N-type substrate, or vice versa.

-ALPHA.
+Alpha.
 The emitter-to-collector current gain in a common-base circuit of a transistor.
 Also refer to the section covering Transistor Terms.
-[Transistor Manufacturers]
+[Transistor Manufacturers].

-ALUMINUM CREEP.
+Aluminum Creep.
 The movement of aluminum wire from a point where pressure is applied.
 The "retreat" of heated aluminum wire as it cools.

 Home